pran-7-5/eco_style/README.md

 ** Kajal, eyeliner, mascara, eye shadow, glitters, lipstick, foundation, all types of talc(should be avoided).
 ** Avoid Vaseline and other petroleum jellies.
 ** Avoid waxing hair.
 ** Avoid tattoos, these inks are dangerous.
+Laser removal looks easy and clean, but it is not actually removing, it's going to dissolve the ink into the blood.
+The best way is surgical removal, but it is going to leave scars.
+Well, you could have Google check about the ink before doing so, therefore accept the consequence and move on.
 ** Avoid pedicure, manicures at salons.

 Hair oil/body lotion if you use = Pure coconut oil/amla.